 Each of these milks is adapted to the nutritional needs of the age group they target: Infant formula should be as similar as possible to breast milk.
 Follow-up milk provides more energy as well as certain vitamins and minerals like iron.
 In addition, certain follow-up milk products contain lactobacilli and bifidobacteria that help improve the intestinal flora of babies, as well as other nutrients present in infant formula, like nucleotides.
 Lastly, growing-up milk is a transition product between follow-up milk and cow's milk, so its composition is an intermediate version of the two.

 When can a child begin consuming cow's milk?
 Why should it not be given earlier?

-International experts in pediatric food recommend delaying the introduction of cow's milk in a baby's diet until at least the age of one year, but preferably three years.
-Follow-on milk or growing-up milk can be used until then.
+International experts in pediatric food recommend delaying the introduction of cow's milk in a baby's diet even until the age of three years.
+Follow-up milk or growing-up milk can be used until the introduction of cow's milk.
 The reason is that up until that point, the digestive and renal systems of babies are still developing, and the amount of mineral salts and proteins in cow's milk could be excessive.
 In addition, cow's milk is rich in saturated fat and contains very little iron and essential fatty acids.

 When cow's milk is introduced, should it be fat free and calcium enriched?